changjongkim/sc_rebuttal/rebuttal_cascade.md

 ## F. Fault tolerance and hardware generality (R1, R3, R4)

 - **Fault tolerance (R3).** CASCADE adds no dedicated in-memory replication for high availability, by design.
 The shadow copies and working copies it holds are caches for access, not durability replicas.
 When a node fails, its cached blocks are recomputed or read from the durable Tier 3 (Lustre).
 Cached state is lost, but the underlying data is not.
 Dedicated replication would eliminate the 93 to 94 percent footprint reduction (Fig. 12) that makes terabyte-scale caching feasible.
 So durability is handled by Lustre.
 HA replication of the hot tiers is a possible extension.
-- **Tiering is not falsified (R4).** The tiered-hierarchy claim holds.
-The lowest tier is a POSIX backend addressed by a path.
-It maps directly to node-local NVMe on Frontier or to a parallel file system, with no code change.
-The diskless testbed is the hardest case.
-We chose it deliberately because it has no local storage to fall back on.
-The prototype implements three tiers.
-We will frame the contribution as a logical HBM to DRAM to POSIX hierarchy that extends across storage substrates.
+- **Tiering (R4).** The concern is that the prototype fixes three tiers and does not demonstrate more, so we separate the claim from the prototype.
+A tiered memory hierarchy means cascading data across latency and capacity tiers with uniform promotion and eviction, which we demonstrate over GPU HBM, DRAM, and storage.
+Each tier uses the same eviction, aggregated write, and promotion logic, regardless of the medium.
+Node-local NVMe is therefore one more POSIX tier between DRAM and the parallel file system, not a redesign.
+The diskless testbed is also the hardest case, since it has no fast local tier to hide latency, and a system with NVMe such as Frontier is a strict superset where NVMe slots in above the file system.
+The prototype instantiates three tiers, but extending the chain to four reuses the same logic and is a configuration parameter, not a research limitation.
 - **Workloads without prefix sharing (R1, R3).** Prefix sharing is the dominant pattern in production LLM serving, through shared system prompts, RAG, and multi-turn dialogue.
 It is our primary target by design.
 The non-shared case is still evaluated.
 OpenOrca and CNN/DailyMail contribute independent queries that we treat as disposable, non-shared blocks alongside ShareGPT (Sec.
 IV-A).
 The over-subscription study floods 90 percent of the working set with disposable suffixes (Sec.
 IV-G).
 The end-to-end hit rate is 58 to 61 percent (Sec.
 IV-H), so many blocks are never reused.
 With no sharing, deduplication finds no matches and adds only the hashing cost.
 The tiered hierarchy still extends capacity beyond HBM, which is what helps a single-user long-context request that exceeds one node.
 DeepCAM is a separate point.
-It shows the design extends beyond LLM serving to a non-redundant scientific domain, through the Streaming path (Sec.
+It shows the design extends beyond LLM serving, to a non-redundant domain, through the Streaming path (Sec.
 IV-I).

 ## G. Metrics, framework isolation, and compression (R1, R2, R4)